Extrapolated Imagery Products

-- all SEVIRI channels except HRVIS / the Himawari channels in nominal resolution / GOES-N channels;
+- all SEVIRI channels except HRVIS / the Himawari channels in nominal resolution / GOES-N/GOES-R channels;

 - the NWCSAF products 'cloud mask', 'cloud type', 'cloud top temperature and height', 'precipitating cloud', and 'convective rainfall rate', and the 'cloud phase' sub-product of 'cloud microphysics'.